 Choosing the correct provider to partner with can go a long way toward ensuring you get the very best price for current market conditions.

 Don’t always look for the cheapest price when choosing a provider.
 Search for the best fit for your needs.
 Look for a partner who openly communicates with you from the beginning and fosters a relationship of transparency with their clients.

 They shouldn’t be looking to make a million dollars on one deal, but rather to make one dollar on a million deals.
 That is the foundation of good business.

 How You Can Better Forecast Shipping Rates

 This blog has left you with a better understanding of how and why shipping costs have changed over time, and how these changes translate to the prices you see today.
 Be it, a fluctuation in supply based on the number of drivers available or a change in demand as new technologies continue to shape the transportation ecosystem, the price you pay to ship your freight will continue to evolve.

-If you need help finding the transportation service provider that is best for your business or simply want some clarification on a question that you have.
-Please reach out to us with any questions you have, it’s what we’re here for.
+If you need help finding the transportation service provider that is best for your business — or simply want some clarification on a question that you have — reach out to us.
+Helping shippers like you is what we’re here for.